 During these and other dances, performers wear brightly colored masks made from paper, gourds, or wood, with each mask ancient practices is p'ansori, a type of performance in which a soloist sings or recites poetry to music or drumbeats.
-Themes explored by p'ansori typically include Confucian principles (see p.
-12 of Political and Social Relations), love, and nature.
+Themes explored by p'ansori typically include Confucian principles (see Political and Social Relations), love, and nature.